A teenage girl is in a coma after she and a friend were doused with petrol and set alight in an apparent satanic ritual.

 The source said a third girl told them that the boys cut her hand and held it over a Bible so that the blood could soak it, while Kirsty was burnt.

-Provincial police spokeswoman Captain Pinky Tsingane said the girls were tied up and there was speculation the attack was a satanic ritual, but they still needed to investigate.
+Provincial police spokeswoman Captain Pinky Tsingane said the girls were tied up and there was speculation the attack was a satanic ritual, but they still needed to investigate this.

 A case of attempted murder was opened.

-By late yesterday, two boys, aged 19 and 21, had handed themselves in at the Booysens police station, said Tsingane.
+By late on Sunday, two boys, aged 19 and 21, had handed themselves into the Booysens police station, said Tsingane.

 “It’s horrible, it’s scary and just horrific what happened to my sister,” said Samantha.

-Izabella Little, from the teenage advice forum Lifetalk, said Satanism was not spoken about.
+Izabella Little, from the teenage advice forum Lifetalk, said Satanism was not spoken about very often.